Zadigo/krysalid/README.md

 #### Find

-Find an element within the queryset.
+Finds an element within the queryset.

 ```python
 tags = extractor.manager.find_all('a')